GiancarloMCorrea/myWebsite/content/en/post/WHAM-tutorial/index.md

     ×
     number of length bins).
 -   `wham_data$use_index_caal`: Use (1) or not use (0) CAAL (indices).
-    Matrix (number of years
+    Array (number of years
     ×
+    number of indices
+    ×
-    number of indices).
+    number of length bins).

 These data inputs are not mandatory (i.e. if length compositions for indices are not available, `wham_data$index_pal`,